hkbakke/fwgen/README.rst

     ln -s /usr/local/lib/python3.5/dist-packages/fwgen/sbin/restore-fw \
         /etc/network/if-pre-up.d/restore-fw

 Update ``/etc/fwgen/config.yml`` with your ruleset.
-Look at the examples in the conifg file for guidance.
+Look at the examples in the config file for guidance.

 Usage
 =====